-4.1.3 The term "business day" means a day other than a Saturday, a public holiday and a day on which a black rainstorm warning, or a gale warning, is in force i.e. it would exclude Saturdays and Sundays.
-The period (of 3 or 10 business days) allowed for filing a disclosure notice is calculated excluding the day that the relevant event occurred.
+4.1.3 The term "business day" means a day other than a public holiday and a day on which a black rainstorm warning, or a gale warning, is in force i.e. it would normally include Saturdays but not Sundays.
+The period (of 3 or 10 business days) is calculated excluding the day that the relevant event occurred.